jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_alarm_agentfailure_queuereader.md

 Once the problem is resolved the agent can be re-started using SQL Server Enterprise Manager or SQL Server Management Studio.

 {% include tip.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help.
-You can configure different alarm severities for specific agents.
-See *Configure Keyed Alarms* in the online help." %}
+You can configure different alarm severities for specific agents." %}

 {% include links.html %}